miracum/recruit/docs/deployment/docker-compose.md

 a mock mail viewer, and pre-configured Keycloak.

-This standalone, or "production-grade" installation assumes that you already have deployed a FHIR server, an OMOP database, the OHDSI WebAPI and Atlas, and optionally Keycloak.
-So all that is needed to do is configure the recruIT modules with the correct parameters and start them.
+This standalone, or "production-grade" installation assumes that you already have deployed a FHIR server, an OMOP database, the OHDSI WebAPI and Atlas services, and optionally, Keycloak.
+All that's needed to do is configure the recruIT modules with the correct parameters and start them.

-There are several environment variables which need to be set before calling `docker-compose up`.
+Several environment variables need to be set before calling `docker-compose up`.
-You can create a .env file in the current directory and set them according to your environment.
-See the `.staging.env` file in the `docker-compose` folder for an example configuration.
+You can create a .env file in the current directory and set them according to your environment based on the `.staging.env` example configuration file in the `docker-compose` folder.

 You can find a [list of available configuration options here](../configuration/options.md).